Joe Flacco: Pittsburgh

 Flacco was redshirted as a freshman for the Pittsburgh Panthers football team that went 8–5 in 2003.

 In 2004, Flacco was the backup quarterback behind starter Tyler Palko, who led the team to an 8–4 record.
-He saw action in three games against Ohio University, University of Nebraska, and the University of South Florida.
-Flacco threw only four passes and finished the season with one completion for 11 yards and a 25-yard punt.
+He saw action in three games against the Ohio Bobcats, Nebraska Cornhuskers, and South Florida Bulls football.
+Flacco threw four passes and finished the season with one completion for 11 yards and a 25-yard punt.

 Delaware

-Flacco transferred to the University of Delaware in 2005, but was not eligible to play that season.
-He saw his first full-time action during the 2006 season, throwing for 2,783 yards, 18 touchdowns and 10 interceptions.
-Delaware's Fightin' Blue Hens ultimately struggled to a 5–6 record and failed to qualify for the FCS playoffs.
+Flacco, still listed behind Palko on the depth chart, decided to transfer to the University of Delaware in 2005.
+Not only was he ineligible to play that season, he also had to pay to go to Delaware as Pittsburgh would not release him from his scholarship.
+He saw his first full-time action during the 2006 season, throwing for 2,783 yards, 18 touchdowns, and 10 interceptions.
+The Fightin' Blue Hens ultimately struggled to a 5–6 record and failed to qualify for the FCS playoffs.

 In the 2007 season, Flacco led his team to an 8–3 regular-season record while compiling 4,263 yards, 23 touchdowns and 5 interceptions.
 Arguably his best game came against Navy where he threw for 434 yards and four touchdowns.
 Flacco showed another solid performance in the first-ever meeting against the Delaware State Hornets in the first round of the playoffs.
-Behind Omar Cuff's record-setting day, Flacco threw efficiently for 189 yards and a touchdown, leading the Blue Hens to an easy 44–7 victory.
+Behind Omar Cuff's record-setting day, Flacco threw efficiently for 189 yards and a touchdown, leading the Blue Hens to a 44–7 victory.
 Flacco continued Delaware's playoff run by upsetting the Northern Iowa Panthers 39–27 in the FCS quarterfinals and upsetting the Southern Illinois Salukis 20–17 the next weekend in the semifinals.
 Flacco threw two touchdowns to win against both the Panthers and Salukis, but went on to lose in the FCS National Championship Game to the Appalachian State Mountaineers 49–21.

 Flacco set 20 school records during his career at Delaware.